 A-OK!
 Acts of Kindness: Theater Workshop's Spring 2021 program, Acts of Kindness (A-OK!), is a community service program in partnership with the Council on Aging and the Town of Newbury Library.
 To learn more click the tab above.

 Meet Stacey April Fix

 Director of Workshop Arts Inc.

-Stacey April Fix is the Artistic Director of Workshop Arts Inc. Stacey has lived in Newbury, MA for 27 years with her husband Joe.
+Stacey April Fix is the Artistic Director of Workshop Arts Inc. Stacey has lived in Newbury, MA since 1989 with her husband Joe.
 She has a BFA from Stephens College in Theater and Directing.
 Stacey lived in NYC for 8 years where she worked at several off Broadway Theater Companies.

 Other than her main program, Theater Workshop, Stacey has developed many arts programs over the years.
 One of the programs she founded is Workshop in the Woods at Camp Denison in Georgetown in 2001.
 In 2015 she retired from the camp program.

 Stacey has developed a unique approach to community theater.
 At Theater Workshop there are no auditions and no stage experience is required.
 Cast members register online and agree to commit to the rehearsal schedule.
 Families commit to volunteering 5 hours towards the production.
 Once the cast is assembled then the play is written by Stacey to complement the cast member’s strengths and personality.
 Original characters are created and the story is written during the process.